Jayvie119/1st-Yr-Projects/README.md

 > _pointer_ – Demonstrates value referencing and memory addresses using pointers.

 > _blindcode_ - Separates and Outputs all Even and Odd in an Array, using Array Acting as Pointers V1 & V2, and Pointer Acting as Arrays.

+>_TimeIn_ - Utilizing Structs to get information such as name, time-n & out.